carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 > {: .language-groovy }
 >
 > > ## Solution
 > > 1.
-A queue channels is consumable and can store multiple values. fixme add better description.
+A queue channels is consumable and can store multiple values.
 > > 1.
 A value channel a.k.a. singleton channel by definition is bound to a single value
 > {: .solution}
 {: .challenge}